Skip to content

 The "Electrician Said It's Illegal" Problem

-This is understandable.
-A competent electrician who does not know the specifics of a technology will rightly advise caution.
-But "I'm not familiar with this and I'd rather you didn't" is different from "this is dangerous."
-The engineering community is now catching up rapidly, and the government's March 2026 legalisation announcement will accelerate this.
+The "unsafe" half is where the conversation usually goes wrong.
+A competent electrician who has not met the technology will rightly advise caution, but "I'm not familiar with this and I'd rather you didn't" is different from "this is dangerous".
+The engineering community is catching up quickly now that there is a specification and a wiring standard (BS 7671:2018+A4:2026) to point at.

 If an electrician is concerned, the most useful thing you can do is share the G98 certification documentation for your chosen microinverter and ask specifically whether they have concerns about anti-islanding compliance.
 In most cases, the conversation will become more constructive.